gem/oq-engine/doc/engine/What's-new.md

    + GMPE of Drout (2015) for Brazil
    + GMPE of Moltalva et al (2015)

-16 Other improvements, such as making clearer the error message in several validity checks for the GMPEs, or adding a method `split_in_tiles` to the SiteCollection class.
+16. Other improvements, such as making clearer the error message in several validity checks for the GMPEs, or adding a method `split_in_tiles` to the SiteCollection class.

-13. The .rst report of a calculation has been improved and more information is displayed.
+17. The .rst report of a calculation has been improved and more information is displayed.
 The command `oq-lite info --report job.ini` allows to generate a partial report without running the full computation, whereas the command `oq-lite show fullreport <calc_id>`` displays the full report after the computation has been executed.

-19. Countless small improvements and additional validations have been added.
-This release has seen more than 200 pull requests reviewed and merged.

 Bug fixes and changes with respect to OpenQuake 1.7
 ----------------------------------------------------